 decrease the proton beam maximum current densities by spreading the beam more evenly over a wider area (flat profile or wobbling/rastering).

 With the exception of the windowless targets, stationary targets have short lifetimes at high power so that frequent target exchanges must be planned into the facility schedule.
 At 2.5 GeV and for a Gaussian beam profile with x = 50 mm, y = 15 mm, as a rule of thumb the maximum dpa rate in steels is 1 dpa per 1000 MW.hr.
-Taking 10 dpa as a limit for the target container vessel to ensure sufficient ductility and toughness remain for safe and reliable operation [6], a stationary target would have to be changed every 21 weeks, or roughly twice a year, which remains acceptable for 5 MW beam power provided the maintenance schedule is compatible with the operation schedule, Figure 2.
+Taking 10 dpa as a limit for the target container vessel to ensure sufficient ductility and toughness remain for safe and reliable operation [6], a stationary target would have to be changed every 21 weeks, or more than twice a year, which remains acceptable for 5 MW beam power provided the maintenance schedule is compatible with the operation schedule, Figure 2.
 By spreading radiation damage over a much wider area, a rotating target can dilute the maximum neutron and proton radiation damage rate by a factor 30 or so and significantly increase target lifetime.